outlier-org/onboarding/README.md

 **Style** commits need the least amount of scrutiny.
 They tend to be very repetive (converting from snake_case to camelCase, standardizing indentation, or changing newlines).
 These changes will have no functional impact on the code and any existing tests should be sufficient.

+## Slack and Communication

+All communication about projects should be in #engineering.
+Do not use direct messages unless you are discussing something private.
+It is important that all conversations and questions (no matter how small they seem) should be in #engineering.
+We work as a team and that requires sharing, being transparent, and allowing the whole team to have a chance to answer your questions and to learn from the dialogue.